WhoIsKeyserSoze/TimeSeriesGenerationForFloodControl/TimeSeriesPredictor/TEMPLATE_module/README.md

   in them.
 * Make sure the save of your neural network have to be in a folder named "ALGO_storage" and this folder being placed in the folder "ALGO_module".
+* Link your ALGO to the rest of the package by adding "from .ALGO_module import algo" in the __init__.py file